 Natalie’s “Dream Reading Incentive Program”

-Natalie’s program also includes challenges for pre-readers, which we love!
-1000 Books Before Kindergarten is one of the most popular challenges in Beanstack and one of the most important, in our opinion, as research shows that reading to young children leads to later success in reading, speaking, and problem solving.
+Natalie’s incentive-based program also includes challenges for pre-readers, which we love!
+1000 Books Before Kindergarten is one of the most popular challenges in Beanstack and one of the most important, in our opinion, as research shows that reading to young children leads to later success in reading, speaking, problem-solving, and overall literacy skills.

-Absent from the reading program with Beanstack, she remarks, is the assessment-style quizzes that are a huge component of some well known reading incentive programs.
-While Beanstack does offer the functionality to include post-reading questions, assessment-style quizzes are not a part of the platform, as it is more designed to build a culture of independent reading that supports long term student literacy growth.
+Absent from the reading program with Beanstack, she remarks, are the assessment-style quizzes that are a huge component of some well-known reading incentive programs.
+While Beanstack does offer the functionality to include post-reading questions, assessment-style quizzes are not a part of the platform, as it is more designed to build a culture of independent reading that supports long-term student literacy growth.

 A New Approach to Motivating Students

-She also includes recommendations beyond these Beanstack features, that are more “experience based” and allow educators to reward students and classes while continuing to immerse them in literature.
-These are some of our favorites from her list of ideas.
+She also includes recommendations beyond these Beanstack features, that are more “experience based” and allow educators to provide reading rewards to students and classes while continuing to immerse them in literature.
+These are some of our favorite ways to reward kids from her list of ideas.

 Outside the library, a digital LED electronic display would advertise the reading challenge, and also scroll the top five classes, top twenty-five readers, and top three teachers in the school.
 This leaderboard would be changed every morning and would serve as a silent incentive - to see your name scroll across the board.

-Audiobook Party: Classes will listen to the first chapter of an audiobook.
-While they are listening, students will be able to draw, color or mold with play-doh scenes or characters from the story.
+Classes will listen to the first chapter of an audiobook.
+While they are listening, students will be able to draw, color, or mold with Play-Doh scenes or characters from the story.
 After the first chapter, students share if they will continue reading the book, and share why.
-Books will be available for immediate checkout, as well as a wait list for students to sign up on.
+Books will be available for immediate checkout, as well as a waitlist for students to sign up on.

-Buddy Reading: Students will be invited to bring a teacher approved buddy to the library.
-Books about friendship will be placed around the room for students to read, share and discuss.
+Students will be invited to bring a teacher-approved buddy to the library.
+Books about friendship will be placed around the room for students to read, share, and discuss.

-May I Recommend: Students will be asked to create a project a week prior to the party, based on their favorite book from the month.
+Students will be asked to create a project a week before the party, based on their favorite book from the month.
 This open-ended project would be fun, and allow students to showcase their creativity and encourage other students to read their favorite book from the month.

 In addition to incentives like these, that are geared towards individual students or groups of students, Natalie also includes incentive ideas for teachers like additional classroom prep time, underscoring the importance of a whole community approach to motivating literacy.

 The students of this elementary school are so lucky to have a teacher like Natalie!
-We enjoyed learning about her dream approach to incentivising reading for her students, and it aligns with many of the ideals that we use to build and improve the student and teacher experience in Beamstack.
+We enjoyed learning about her dream approach to incentivizing reading for her students, and it aligns with many of the ideals that we use to build and improve the student and teacher experience in Beanstack.
 As she puts it:

 *Portions of the original text have been omitted or edited for length and clarity.